A wise man once said, “Thou shan’t be caught dead with a cheap tactical backpack.”

 Okay, fine, we made that up, but you get the gist: you can scrimp on everything else, but you shouldn’t even try to cut corners where your tactical backpack is concerned.

 Any self-respecting prepper or outdoorsman knows that a backpack is essential whether you’re prepping for a disaster or gearing up for a good time outdoors.
 Your choice of gear can make or (literally) break the rest of your experience, so it’s crucial to pick a tactical backpack that best fits your needs.

-In this comprehensive article, we pick apart 5 of the best tactical backpacks in the market today.
+In this comprehensive article, we pick apart 5 of the best tactical backpacks on the market today.
 If you’re ready to know everything about these bad boys and make an informed decision before buying a tactical backpack, read on:

 What Is A Tactical Backpack?

 What makes a backpack tactical?
 Is it the material?
 The capacity?
-The tell-tale MOLLE panels?
+The telltale MOLLE panels?

 The answer is yes…and no.

-Sure, these bags can be made from stress-resistant, high-denier material and can be decked out with features like an extensive carrying capacity, hydration pockets, CCW compartments, MOLLE webbings and the like, but these aren’t the only things that make up a good tactical backpack.
+Sure, these bags can be made from stress-resistant, high-denier material and can be decked out with features like an extensive carrying capacity, hydration pockets, CCW compartments, MOLLE webbings, and the like, but these aren’t the only things that make up a good tactical backpack.